 con-wis

-Many audiophiles are inclined to believe the conventional wisdom they receive from like-minded enthusiasts.
+Many audiophiles are inclined to believe the conventional wisdom they receive from other enthusiasts.

 Some of it is right, some of it is wrong, but if you don’t know how to critically listen to records for yourself, you will never be able to tell which is which.